 Each sentence construction should focus on imparting important information every time.
 This means that pronunciation also includes focusing on the right word in a sentence for example – ‘I particularly like listening to music by the Beatles.’
 See how the focus is on stressing on the right words in this particular sentence.
 Even when you are putting the words into a sentence, be conscious of the syllables it has because each word is made up of syllables.

-Lastly try this hack that can help you speed up your learning process.
+Lastly, try this hack that can help you speed up your learning process.
 Teach pronunciation to a buddy.

-Yes, teaching sounds like a far-fetched idea right now but once you start you will realise that teaching can help you get ahead and make you focus even more on the art of pronouncing.
+Yes, teaching sounds is like a far-fetched idea right now but once you start you will realise that teaching can help you get ahead and make you focus even more on the art of pronouncing.
 Assuming a teaching role makes you feel responsible and sometimes your buddy may have questions that you may not have thought of.